 However, there are some general 'rules' about the amount of weight a newborn puppy should gain, and the rate of his development.

-You can find lots of information on how to decide if your puppy is within the 'normal' range when it comes to growth and weight gain, and even get an idea of just how big he will get, on my Puppy Weight Estimates and Puppy Weight Chart pages.
+You can find more information on how to decide if your puppy is within the 'normal' range when it comes to growth and weight gain, and even get an idea of just how big he will get by checking out my Puppy Weight Chart page.

 Most puppies develop the ability to perform these bodily functions independently somewhere between 3 and 4 weeks of age.

 When bottle feeding new born puppies, look for stools that are brown in color (anywhere from pale to dark shades) and semi-formed.